sanskrit/sanskrit-ocr-r0/README.md

 # sanskrit-ocr-r0
 A project to OCR critical sanskrit texts

+## How to get OCR-s?
+* Archive already has a crude OCR which does not recognize devanAgarI - example [https://archive.org/stream/ADictionaryOfSanskritGrammarByMahamahopadhyayaKashinathVasudevAbhyankar/DictionaryOfSanskritGrammar_abhyankar_djvu.txt] .
+* If you work at some companies (say Google), you may have wonderful infrastructure and a couple of hundred machines to get good OCR's fast.
+Ask around!

 ## Making corrections
 ### In dictionary type files
 1] Mark new headwords with a string - say "############".